Union Jack flag icon Canada flag Canada Ireland flag Ireland

 The highly skilled process of cutting an often highly detailed design or text into the surface of metal using specialised tools known as gravers.

-The process of making designs on metal by using an acid to corrode away the part of the design you want removed.
-Less crisp finish than engraving but has a beauty of its own.
+The process of making designs on metal involves using an acid to corrode away the part of the design you want removed.
+It has a less crisp finish than engraving, but it has a beauty of its own.

 The flat surfaces created on a cut stone or glass.
 They can also form in nature.

 Has cut surfaces to help it catch the light and sparkle - the most common is a diamond shape.
 The top has multiple facets and the back ends at a point in the centre.
-Is usually set in a claw or prong setting.
+It is usually set in a claw or prong setting.

 A highly ornamental type of jewellery making where precious metal wire is twisted to form delicate tracework patterns.